koii-network/docs/develop/rpcapi/http/getrecentperformancesamples.md

 ---
-title: getGenesisHash RPC Method
+title: getRecentPerformanceSamples RPC Method
 image: img/thumbnail.png
-sidebar_label: getGenesisHash
+sidebar_label: getRecentPerformanceSamples
 ---
-getRecentPerformanceSamples RPC Method

 Returns a list of recent performance samples, in reverse slot order.
 Performance samples are taken every 60 seconds and include the number of transactions and slots that occur in a given time window.

 ### Parameters [#](#parameters)